MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 ### Known limitations of generating formulas from code comments

-- Copilot works on that singular control and property, and it will not make changes to other controls or properties to achieve the desired outcome.
+- Copilot works on that singular control and property, and it won't make changes to other controls or properties to achieve the desired outcome.
-- Copilot does not tae existing formula text into account.
+- Copilot doesn't take existing formula text into account.
 - Copilot only recognizes default properties in Power Apps.
 - Copilot doesn't recognize user-defined functions.
 - Code comments only work with general Power Fx functions, and not Power Apps-specific functions such as `Navigate()`.